About CTA Reporting

 At CTA Reporting, our highly experienced team is well-versed in these new corporate reporting regulations.
 We can provide the legal guidance and assistance small business owners need for accurate and timely CTA compliance.

-Who Is Required To report?
+Who Is Required To Report?

 Entities existing before 2024 have 12 months to comply; new entities have 30 days (temporarily extended to 90 days).
 Any changes in address or ownership must be reported within 30 days.
-Reporting must be made to FinCEN, the federal Financial Crimes and Enforcement Network.
+Reporting must be made to FinCEN, the Federal Financial Crimes and Enforcement Network.
 Compliance deadlines may change with updates to FinCEN policy.

-The Corporate Transparency Act (CTA)
+What is The Corporate Transparency Act (CTA)?

 Before the enactment of the Corporate Transparency Act, the U.S. had been criticized for having lax regulations regarding identifying beneficial owners of corporations.
 Anonymous shell companies were used as vehicles for various illicit activities, including tax evasion, money laundering, and fraud.